hairyape/crazytree/README.md

 When tree is told to "shut up", no responses are generated until the "hi tree" (and similar patterns) are received.

+Special phrases "how old are you" and "how chatty are you" give uptime and some basic stats

 When responding, nick name transform may be applied.
 See nick-name function in brain.scm